 We give you two different file types here for different purposes.

 A PNG file operates like most image files you’re probably used to.
 It’s ready to be uploaded to your social media profiles or inserted into digital documents.
 Just be aware that PNGs, like most image files, have a limited number of pixels, meaning that if you zoom in or enlarge your image too much, it will become visibly grainy.

 An SVG file is a vector file, meaning two important things: It can be edited in design software, and it can be enlarged infinitely and will remain crisp and clear (no pixelization).
 This is an important file format to have on hand in case you want to use your logo to create other brand assets.
 This is the file you’ll send to designers, print shops, sign-makers, and other vendors to ensure they use the highest quality version of your logo.

 Try a new logo for your business

-If you need of a logo, the best thing I can recommend for you to do is to give our free logo maker a spin.
+If you are in need of a logo, the best thing I can recommend for you to do is to give our logo maker a spin.
 Try it for yourself and see what inspires you.